skip to Main Content

 Find out more – visit our Multi-Split System page.

-The importance of getting a correctly sized air conditioner
+The importance of getting the size correct

 If you get a unit which too big, it can heat or cool your room quickly then turn off.
 Then turn back on when the room temperature rises or falls again.
 This on/off cycling draws extra power than a properly size air conditioner would.